mtech00/airflow-ml-etl-guide/README.md

 -   TaskFlow API for cleaner DAGs
 -   Unit tests for transformation steps
 -   Data validation tasks
--   Use Docker and DockerOperator for reproducible environments
+-   Use Docker for reproducible environments
 -   Performance Monitoring